NTB3S/K8s/README.md

     ```

 ### Reset Your Cluster
-To reset your cluster, run the `resetCluster.sh` script or use the following commands:
+To reset your cluster, run the `./setup-nodes/resetCluster.sh` script or use the following commands:
 ```sh
 kubeadm reset -f
 sudo iptables-restore < ~/iptables-rules-mod